 The Infectious Disease Epidemiology (IDEPI) section is staffed by epidemiologists and support staff who track the causes and consequences of infectious diseases.

-Immunizations Program
+Immunization Program

-Thanks to vaccines, we can maintain stronger immune systems to protect against serious, often preventable illnesses like measles, flu, COVID and more.
-Protecting more than just our own bodies, vaccines keep us healthier as a family, community and state allowing us to build stronger immunities that lead to stronger communities.
+Thanks to vaccines, we can maintain stronger immune systems to protect against serious, often preventable illnesses like measles, flu, COVID, and more.
+Protecting more than just our own bodies, vaccines keep us healthier as a family, community, and state, allowing us to build stronger immunities that lead to stronger communities.

 STI/HIV/Hepatitis Program